 "Off duty," Gerald is the Treasurer of CONTACT, Cultures of the Imagination, an interdisciplinary educational group concerned with issues related to the development of intelligent life--from raw planets to expansion into space.
-He serves on the board of The Experimental Rocket Propulsion Society and is its chairman for 2017-2018.
+He serves on the board of The Experimental Rocket Propulsion Society and is its chairman for 2017-2019.
 He is a fellow of the British Interplanetary Society; senior member of the American Institute of Aeronautics and Astronautics, a signatory of the Invitation to ETI, and a life member of the Science Fiction Writers of America, the Air Force Association, and the USC Alumni Association.
-He lives in Sunnyvale CA with his wife of 42 years (2018) , Gayle Wiesner, a retired Apple Computer programmer, and sings with her in the choir of the Unitarian Universalist Church in Livermore until his time and voice gave out.
-Son Andrew is currently in the Army on assigment oversees and Daughter Sharon lives in Senegal doing translation work with Wycliffe.
+He lives in Sunnyvale CA with his wife of 42 years (2018) , Gayle Wiesner, a retired Apple Computer programmer, and sang with her in the choir of the Unitarian Universalist Church in Livermore until his time and voice gave out.
+Son Andrew is currently in the Army living at Fort Belvoir, VA and Daughter Sharon lives in Vernon France, coordinating translation work in francophone Afreica with Wycliffe.
 Stepson Jeffrey Goldberg is severely autistic and lives in a group home in Anaheim, CA.

 *Air Force Assignments, PCSs and significant TDYs

 --- Andrew Nordley (with assistance from his dad).